qetdr/research-data-pipeline/README.md

 ## 4.2.
 Data Augmentations
 ### 4.2.1. `article`
 We queried Crossref API with a given work's DOI.
 Works of type `journal-article` were updated with citation counts and journal ISSNs.
-We did not query more information, since this was sufficient for our purposes.
+We did not query more information about the scientific work, since there was no specific purpose for that, and not adding additional queries helps to save the runtime.

 ### 4.2.2. `journal`
 In order to get the journal information, we need the journal ISSN list from the article table.
 Although journal Impact Factor is a more common metric, it is trademarked and, hence, retrieving it is not open-source.
 The alternative is to use SNIP: the source-normalized impact per publication.
 This is the average number of citations per publication, corrected for differences in citation practice between research domains.
 Fortunately, the list of journals and their SNIP is available from the CWTS website (https://www.journalindicators.com/).